amarder/stata-tutorial/tutorial.md

 Stata the Big Picture
 ---------------------

-Stata is a commonly used tool for for empirical research.
+Stata is a commonly used tool for empirical research.
 Stata comes with an extensive library of statistical methods, and there are additional user written methods that extend the functionality of Stata even further.